corentinbeaulieu/mpc/src/MPC_Lowcomm/MPC_Lowcomm.md

 Before being sent to the network, data is successively encapsulated by the two layers, each adding their own protocol data.
-Indeed, through IOVEC or packing, user data is preceeded by a header containing protocol data of the current layer.
+Indeed, through IOVEC or packing, user data is proceeded by a header containing protocol data of the current layer.
 Unpacking is performed upon data reception.

 Actual memory layout for both TAG and AM API may be found in `lcp_tag.c` and